matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Initial RAM Disk**

-- `initrd` - initial RAM disk.
+- `initrd`: Initial RAM disk.
-- Temporary filesystem that is loaded from disk and stored in memory.
+- A temporary filesystem that is loaded from disk and stored in memory.
 - Contains helpers and modules required to load the permanent OS file system.

 **The /boot Directory**

 - `/boot`:
     - Contains the files required to boot Linux.
-    - initrd
+    - `initrd`
-    - kernel
+    - `kernel`
-    - boot loader configuration.
+    - Boot loader configuration.

 ```console
 ls -F /boot